hoya012/deep_learning_object_detection/README.md

 *2018/9/26* - update codes of papers. (official and unofficial)
 *2018/october* - update 5 papers and performance table.
 *2018/november* - update 9 papers.
-*2018/december* - update 5 papers and fix typo.
+*2018/december* - update 5 papers and and performance table.

 ## paper list from 2014 to now(2018)